 This mushroom sauce is thickened without flour or cornstarch.
 It is low in carb and keto-friendly!

-Dijon Mustard: This is one of the key ingredients to make this tasty sauce, so be sure not to skip it!
+- Dijon Mustard: This is one of the key ingredients to making this tasty sauce, so be sure not to skip it!

 How to Make Creamy Mushroom Sauce